Park & Market station

 Park & Market station (formerly 12th & Market station) is a station of the Blue, Orange, and Silver Lines on the San Diego Trolley.
-It is located in the East Village neighborhood of the city and serves the high density residential developments that surround the stop.
+It is located along Park Boulevard (formerly 12th Avenue) between Market Street and Island Avenue in the East Village neighborhood of the city.
+It serves the high density residential developments that surround the stop.

 This station was renovated from July 9, 2012 until September 2012, as part of the Trolley Renewal Project.